 To demonstrate how beneficial this credit may be, let’s walk through an example:

 A school typically has 75 full-time employees.
 It received a PPP loan in April 2020 and therefore didn’t claim the ERC during 2020.
 The school was remote for the end of the 2020 school year and started the 2021 school year in hybrid mode.
-Many of its extracurricular activities are still unable to continue due to COVID restrictions.
+Many of its extracurricular activities are still unable to continue due to COVID restrictions through the end of the school year in June 2021.
 Each employee is paid at least $10,000 per quarter in 2020 and 2021.

 |$10,000 per quarter x 75 employees = $750,000 per quarter